How to Cook Halloumi?

 There are endless delicious ways to serve halloumi cheese.

-• Halloumi cheese is most common in Cypriot cuisines, and cuisine Greek and Turkish cuisines too can be served as a part of savoury breakfast or brunch with warm pita or with veggie friends’.
+- Halloumi cheese is most common in Cypriot cuisines, and cuisine Greek and Turkish cuisines too can be served as a part of a savoury breakfast or brunch with warm pita or with veggie friends.

 Photo by katiklinski on Pixabay

-Some of the Combinations which goes well with Halloumi
+Some of the Combinations that goes well with Halloumi

 Since halloumi goes well with almost every item, here are a few things that pair perfectly together.

-1. Mint– fresh mint leaves sprinkled over cheese just before serving brings a burst of freshness to it.
+- Mint– fresh mint leaves sprinkled over cheese just before serving brings freshness to it.

-2. Chili– sprinkle over a few chilli flakes before cooking or serve some sweet chilli sauce as a dip.
-This hot spiced chilli flavour contrasts nicely with the milky, and mild flavour.
+- Chilli– sprinkle over a few chilli flakes before cooking or serve some sweet chilli sauce as a dip.
+This hot, spiced chilli flavour contrasts nicely with the milky and mild flavour.

-4. Fresh Mediterranean herbs– simple, classic, and effective pairing.
-Sprinkle fresh oregano, basil, thyme, or any dried herbs over your cooked halloumi with a dash of lemon and little olive oil.
+- Fresh Mediterranean herbs– simple, classic, and effective pairing.
+Sprinkle fresh oregano, basil, thyme, or any dried herbs over your cooked halloumi with a dash of lemon and olive oil.

-5. Pomegranate – is a great pairing of salty, juicy, crunchy, and sweet.
+- Pomegranate – is an excellent pairing of salty, juicy, crunchy, and sweet.
 Sprinkle some pomegranate seeds over your halloumi before serving.

-7. Watermelon– this halloumi and watermelon is a popular combination.
-Prepare a salad by tossing cooked cheese with cubes of watermelon, your choice of dressings, and a few fresh mint leaves.
-It tastes amazing and is easy to do.
+- Watermelon– this halloumi and watermelon is a popular combination.
+Prepare a salad by tossing cooked cheese with watermelon cubes, your choice of dressings, and a few fresh mint leaves.
+It tastes incredible and is easy to do.

-8. Mediterranean style vegetables– vegetables like zucchini/courgette, tomatoes, capsicum, mushrooms, sweet potato, eggplant, and beetroot go well with halloumi.
-Roast the veggies and stack them with cooked cheese and drizzle balsamic glaze for a yummy and healthy meal.
+- Mediterranean-style vegetables– like zucchini/courgette, tomatoes, capsicum, mushrooms, sweet potato, eggplant, and beetroot go well with halloumi.
+Roast the veggies, stack them with cooked cheese, and drizzle balsamic glaze for a yummy and healthy meal.

-9. Pesto– it pairs nicely with halloumi either green or red, with or without nuts.
-Mix pesto with little olive oil and drizzle over cooked halloumi.
+- Pesto pairs nicely with halloumi, either green or red, with or without nuts.
+Mix pesto with a little olive oil and drizzle over cooked halloumi.
 You can also make tiny crostini with a slice of crisp cheese and a small spoonful of pesto on the top.

-10. Bacon or chorizo– the salty and punchy flavour of the meats like bacon or chorizo complements well with the mild and creamy, cheesy taste of halloumi.
+- Bacon or chorizo– the salty and punchy flavour of meats like bacon or chorizo complements well with the mild and creamy, cheesy taste of halloumi.

-11. Onion/ fig/ tomato jam, relish, or chutney– the strong fruity, vinegary flavor works nicely together.
+- Onion/ fig/ tomato jam, relish, or chutney– the strong fruity, vinegary flavour works nicely together.
 Stack them all on a sandwich with fresh, green salad and hummus for an easy tasty lunch.

 Popular Halloumi Recipes